 In the case of an urgent appeal for coverage involving urgent care, you will be notified of the benefit determination no later than 72 hours after receipt of your appeal request.
-The notice will include information to identify the claim involved; the specific reasons for the decision; new or additional evidence, if any, considered by CVS Caremark in relation to your appeal; the plan provisions on which the decision is based; a description of applicable internal and external review processes, and contact information for an office of consumer assistance or ombudsman, if any, that might be available to assist you with the claims and appeals processes.
-You have the right to a full and fair impartial review of your appeal.
-You have the right to review your file, the right to receive, upon request and at no charge, the information used to review your appeal, and present evidence and testimony as part of your appeal.
-If new information is received and considered or relied upon in the review of your appeal, such information will be provided to you, together with an opportunity to respond prior to issuance to any final adverse determination of this appeal.
+The notice will include information to identify the claim involved; the specific reasons for the decision; new or additional evidence, if any, considered by Express Scripts in relation to your appeal.
+You have the right to review your file, the right to receive, upon request and at no charge.
 The decision made on your urgent appeal is final and binding.
 In the urgent care situation, there is only one level of appeal prior to an external review.

-In addition, in urgent situations, you also have the right to immediately request an urgent (expedited) external review, rather than wait until the internal appeal process, described above, has been exhausted, provided you file your request for an internal appeal of the adverse benefit determination at the same time that you request the independent external review.
+In addition, in urgent situations, you also have the right to immediately request an urgent (expedited) external review, rather than wait until the internal appeal process, described above, has been exhausted, provided you file your request for an internal appeal of the adverse benefit determination while you request the independent external review.
 Details about the process to appeal your claim and initiate an external review will be described in any notice of an adverse benefit determination and are also described below.
 External reviews are not available for decisions relating to eligibility.